 Diploma of Health Science (Year 1) is designed to enhance your learning experience, and provide you with the underpinning knowledge necessary to prepare you for studies in Nursing or health related fields at university level.

 Diploma of Health Science (Year 2) introduces you to the biological, social and cultural elements involved in health care.
-It is specially designed for students who wish to major in Nursing, Biomedical Science or Psychology.
+It is specially designed for students who wish to major in Nursing, Nutrition, Biomedical Science, Speech Pathology, Sports Science or Psychology.
 Students who complete the ECC Diploma of Health Science (Year 2) will be eligible for admission to a range of Health Science degrees at ECU.
 The range of credits granted varies depending upon the degree you choose.
 A minimum of 50% pass in all units is required for progression to ECU.

 Focus on how cells, organs and systems function in the human body.
 Their work is an important element in our understanding and treatment of human diseases